RobertJanam/RobertJanam/README.md

 - 🌱 Currently learning: Backend Development and Frontend Development as well😉
 - 🔭 Working on: Building a beginner fullstack web application
-- 🌍 Languages: Python, English and Swahili "if i may say"
+- 🌍 Languages: Python, C, Html, PHP, English and Swahili "if i may say"
 - 📫 How to reach me: robertbjanam@gmail.com || +254759665654
-- ⚡ Fun fact: When you find me drawing, i make a wierd face.
+- ⚡ Fun fact: I am a cinephile, when you find me drawing--i make a wierd face.

 ## My Skills 🧠

-Python
+--> Python (proficient)
-Html
+--> Html Css
-Css
+--> PHP (beginner)
-Circuit Design (Hobby)
+--> Circuit Design (Hobby)